 There are many reasons why more and more people are choosing to buy a shipping container and convert it into a temporary or semi-permanent building.
 The fact that they are strong and robust, versatile in their uses, can be moved between different sites, and can give you a high degree of design flexibility, are all important factors.

 However, two of the main reasons why a lot of people choose to convert a shipping container is because they can be cost-effective and eco-friendly.

-Compared to building a brick and mortar building, a converted shipping container is a great, cost-effective option.
+Compared to building a brick and mortar building, a conversion is a great, cost-effective option.
 Of course, like most building projects, you can go wild on your spending, but there are other ways that you can create your construction without breaking the bank.

 Another basic that you will need would be doors and windows.
-You can, of course, use the heavy-duty access door as designed for the shipping container, but a smaller personnel door and several windows are less cumbersome and easier to use – as well as giving you some of that all-important natural light.
+You can, of course, use the heavy-duty access door as designed, but a smaller personnel door and several windows are less cumbersome and easier to use – as well as giving you some of that all-important natural light.

-Other features can also be added to your converted shipping container during the fabrication process, such as built-in container racking and professional painting that will be cheaper to be done at this point rather than afterwards.
+Other features can also be added during the fabrication process, such as built-in racking and professional painting that will be cheaper to be done at this point rather than afterwards.